-I recently attended the funeral of a stranger.
-A friend of mine had died and once his service was over, I wasn’t in the mood to leave.
+A colleague of mine had died and, once his service was over, I wasn’t in the mood to leave.
 So I wandered over to where some other people were gathering to mourn the passing of a person I had never met.

-It’s typical for me to linger after a funeral – sometimes for hours – but not that day.
-I was late.
-So I waited until everyone else had gone and then began my race to the car.
+It’s typical for me to linger at the cemetery after a funeral, sometimes for hours.
+But not that day.
+I was late for a date.
+So I waited until everyone else had gone and then I began my race to the car.
 It had started to rain so I took off my shoes to make better time.

 Looking back on it, I realize I must have looked like a lunatic that night as I sprinted through the gates of the cemetery.
 But I had lost track of time and was determined to make it up to the man who was waiting for me.
 So off I went racing through the streets of LA, my hair wet, a black veil across my face, and flowers in hand on loan from the dead.